trstringer/trstringer.github.io/_posts/2021-01-01-quick-and-easy-prometheus-exporter.md

 tags: [prometheus,kubernetes,devops,python]
 ---

 [Prometheus](https://prometheus.io/) is a clear leader in the cloud native world for metrics.
 Prometheus follows an HTTP pull model: It scrapes Prometheus metrics from endpoints routinely.
-The layer between the application and Prometheus is an **exporter**, which takes application-formatted metrics and converts them to Prometheus metrics for consumption.
-Because Prometheus is an HTTP pull model, the exporter typically provides an endpoint where the Prometheus metrics can be retrieved.
+Typically the abstraction layer between the application and Prometheus is an **exporter**, which takes application-formatted metrics and converts them to Prometheus metrics for consumption.
+Because Prometheus is an HTTP pull model, the exporter typically provides an endpoint where the Prometheus metrics can be scraped.

 The relationship between Prometheus, the exporter, and the application in a Kubernetes environment can be visualized like this: